What is TabOptimizer?

 In the uninstall programs window, look for "TabOptimizer", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes TabOptimizer ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes TabOptimizer ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove TabOptimizer adware from Internet browsers:

 Video showing how to remove potentially unwanted browser add-ons:

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "More tools" and click "Extensions".
 Locate "TabOptimizer", select this entry and click the trash can icon.

 If you continue to have problems with removal of the ads by taboptimizer, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.